stevemussmann/ca_chinook/README.md

 7. We also want to copy some files to the `mega-simple-microhap-snakeflow` directory so that it doesn't attempt to download and/or build them upon the first run of the pipeline.
 Copy the entire `resources` folder from the AFTC 'rando' server to `~/local/src/mega-simple-microhap-snakeflow`

 8. Within the `mega-simple-microhap-snakeflow` folder that you cloned to your computer, make a directory named `data`.
-This is the folder where you will
+This is the folder where you will put all of your data when running the pipeline.
 ```
 mkdir ~/local/src/mega-simple-microhap-snakeflow/data
 ```